flexmonster/pivot-angular/README.md

 ## Prerequisites

 Node.js and npm are essential to Angular development.
-[Get it here](https://docs.npmjs.com/getting-started/installing-node) if it's not already installed on your machine.
+[Get them here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if they're not already installed on your machine.

 **Verify that you are running at least node `v4.x.x` and npm `3.x.x`** by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.
 We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of Node.js and npm.